bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 The `cloneRange()` method steps are to return a new [live range](https://dom.spec.whatwg.org/#concept-live-range) with the same [start](https://dom.spec.whatwg.org/#concept-range-start) and [end](https://dom.spec.whatwg.org/#concept-range-end) as [this](https://webidl.spec.whatwg.org/#this).

-[Range/detach](https://developer.mozilla.org/en-US/docs/Web/API/Range/detach "The Range.detach() method does nothing.
+[Range/detach](https://developer.mozilla.org/en-US/docs/Web/API/Range/detach 'The Range.detach() method does nothing.
 It used to disable the Range object and enable the browser to release associated resources.
-The method has been kept for compatibility.")
+The method has been kept for compatibility.')

 Firefox1–15Safari1+Chrome1+